|

 [T1] Bulletin 2026-E Servicing

-Freddie Mac Bulletin 2026-E implements property insurance updates from prior guidance and revises organizational reporting definitions with immediate effect.
+Freddie Mac issued Bulletin 2026-E implementing property insurance updates and revised organizational reporting definitions, effective immediately.

 Key requirements: